 The functional currency for each entity included in these consolidated financial statements is the currency of the primary economic environment in which the entity operates.
-These consolidated financial statements are presented in United States dollars ("U.S. dollars").
-Currency conversion to U.S. dollars is performed in accordance with ASC 830, Foreign Currency Matters.
+These consolidated financial statements are presented in United States dollars ("USD").
+Currency conversion to USD is performed in accordance with ASC 830, Foreign Currency Matters.